GhulamMustufa/GhulamMustufa/README.md

 # 💫 About Me:

-👉 I am a passionate software engineer having several years of working experience in providing IT services to many local and international clients.
+👉 I am a passionate software engineer having around 5 years of working experience in providing IT services to many local and international clients.
 I possess adequate experience to become a part of the software development stages such as designing, developing and testing.

 👉 Exploring and learning new things, passionate about developing web and mobile apps, active presence in social communities, always eager to know about new tech and trends related to computer science